 “You’ve reached Camilla Diaz and Ethan Jackson,” said his mother.
 “We can’t answer the phone because we’re on our second honeymoon!
 We’ll respond when we’re back from the Caribbean.
 Click!”

 Jay drew breath.
 His jaw trembled.
 “Hi, Mom.
 Hi, Dad.
 It’s me.
 Jay.”
 He almost hung up.
 He could still change his mind and turn back.
 “I’m doing something kinda stupid.
-This might be the last you hear of me.
+Kinda really stupid.
+This might be the last you ever hear from me.
 So… I love you.
 Oh, and you’ve got some nice seashells coming in the mail.
 I love you.”

 He hung up.
 He blew fog on his hands.